turingschool/curriculum/source/projects/monsterporium/index.markdown

 sidebar: true
 ---

-In this project you'll take an existing application and practice breaking logic and functionality into a cluster of smaller services.
+In this series of projects you'll take an existing application and practice breaking logic and functionality into a cluster of smaller services.

 ## Course Plan